sajibcse68/MyDailyLearn/Git/GitCommands.md

 $ git rebase --skip
 $ git rebase --abort

-$ git rebase -i HEAD~3                   # i-> interactive rebase, will popup the window and we can rearrange the window.
+$ git rebase -i HEAD~3                   # i-> interactive rebase, will popup the window and we can rearrange the commits.
 # write 'reword' replacing 'pick'        # change the commit message
-# $ write 'edit' for stopping a commit that is already committed, then 'git reset HEAD^' (--soft), then do two commits.
+# write 'edit' for stopping a commit that is already committed, then 'git reset HEAD^' (--soft), then do two commits.
 $ git rebase --continue                  # finish the rebase

-$ git rebase -i HEAD~3                   # merge last 3 commit in one, see
 ```
 [See this](https://ariejan.net/2011/07/05/git-squash-your-latests-commits-into-one/)